bellachng/YouTube-Transcript-App/README.md

-# YouTube-Transcript-App
+# Youtube-Transcript-App
-[PYTHON] An application that utilizes a YouTube link and produces a transcript.
+ [PYTHON]  Application that takes a Youtube URL and produces an audio transcript.